Middle East + Africa Babymoon Offers

 The Middle East and Africa Babymoon Offers

-Find your once in a lifetime babymoon in the United Arab Emirates and enjoy Dubai or Abu Dhabi.
+Be inspired and explore and find a lifetime babymoon in the United Arab Emirates and enjoy Abu Dhabi.
 Or take an exciting safari in South Africa or take a tropical babymoon to Mauritius, Seychelles or the Maldives.

 What is the safest time to travel?

 According to the American College of Obstetricians and Gynaecologists, the safest time for a pregnant woman to travel is during the second trimester